 If you haven’t already done so, a Snowflake table and a Snowpipe are established automatically once the topic starts producing messages.

-12. Automate the process by using python to generate random records and sending them to the snowflake table via a confluent kafka topic.
+12. Automate the process by using python to generate random records and send them to the Snowflake table via a confluent Kafka topic.